carmartins-dev/portfolio/projects/arpg_prototype.md

 ## Context

 I started my Unity journey with Portugal Tourism GP!, as a simple prototype (at first, later it evolved into a fully released game).
-The idea was to gauge how viable it would be to work with an isometric perspective I envisioned, play with prefabs and hone my game design and development skills.
+The idea was to gauge how viable it would be to work with an isometric perspective, play with prefabs and hone my game design and development skills.
 After building a small fully playable level, I moved on to a new project, an RPG with a detailed scope and well-thought-out gameplay systems.

 It was a story-driven pixel art RPG adventure, where the exploration and battles were done seamlessly, without battle transitions or a turn order system during combat.